-The Designated Safeguarding lead personnel for Morley Victoria Primary are:
+The Designated Safeguarding lead personnel for Morley Victoria Primary School are:

 Mrs S Gilbertson (Early Years Liaison Manager for KS1).

 All adults who work in school have a responsibility to read and understand all safeguarding policies and to act within accordance of the policy at all times.
-This expectation is displayed on the school’s staff noticeboard, as explained in the Staff Handbook and in the visitors ‘Welcome’ leaflet.
-(Available to visitors at the school office)
+This expectation is explained in the Staff Handbook and in the visitors ‘Welcome’ leaflet.
+(Available at the school office)

 Further information about safeguarding children in Leeds can be found on the Leeds Safeguarding Children Board website: www.leedslscb.org.uk

 If you have any worries or concerns about any of our children or our families, including your own family - we are here to help and support.
 Please don't wait, contact a member of staff confidentially as soon as possible, the door is always open.
 Remember, safeguarding is everyone's responsibility.